mccanne/sharkfest/README.md

 ## Instrospection the Schema from the Data

+Let's riff on this model and talk about introspection.

 Because Zed types are also values, we can put a type anywhere a value goes... in particular a group-by key.